What a Private Charter Actually Looks Like — 8 People, 8 Days, April 2024

 - Travel insurance

-The cook option is included in the prices shown above.
 In the Leeward Islands, fresh provisioning is possible on most islands — the cook shops locally at village markets and the boat's fishing rod does the rest.
-The quality of food on board is consistently one of the things guests mention first in their feedback.
-We strongly recommend keeping the cook option rather than self-catering.
+Managing meals for 8 people in a boat galley over 9 nights would have been a full-time job.
+With a cook on board, we never thought about it once.
+We strongly recommend keeping this option.

 On board the Lagoon 46 — four en-suite double cabins, a fully equipped galley, and a saloon that opens onto the cockpit.